echoliujing/capstone/README.md

 (1) Topic Modeling: run the " " file.

-(2) Sentiment Analysis: set up the environment by installing all packages listed in '2. requirements.txt' file, then run the "Sentiment classification.ipynb" file with the input data from the 'Labeled" folder (for model training and evaluation, included in this repository) and  "Data" folder (for prediction, not uploaded due to the limited repository storage), the output will be saved in a new folder named "Results" (not uploaded due to the limited repository storage).
+(2) Sentiment Analysis: set up the environment by installing all packages listed in "2. requirements.txt" file, then run the "2.
+Sentiment classification.ipynb" file with the input data from the 'Labeled" folder (for model training and evaluation, included in this repository) and  "Data" folder (for prediction, not uploaded due to the limited repository storage), the output will be saved in a new folder named "Results" (not uploaded due to the limited repository storage).

 (3) Offline Sales Prediction: run the " " file.